clojurists-together/clojuriststogether.org/content/news/2023/August 2023 Short Term Project Updates.md

 ---

 ## Clojure Camp: Daniel Higginbotham
+Project Update: 31 July 2023
 Q2 2023 Funding Round: Report 2

 At Clojure Camp we continue to build our materials for mentors and students and to hold a study group.
 We’ve also begun reaching out to industry stakeholders and mentors to shape a long-term roadmap for this effort that increases the likelihood that participants will be able to find paid work.
 ### Accomplishments include:
 - Continuing weekly study group sessions